mozilla-releng/balrog/README.rst

 ::
     $ cd ~
-    $ mkdir workspace # if you haven't done yet
+    $ mkdir workspace # if you don't have a workspace yet
     $ cd workspace # or any other location you may desire to save the code in
     $ pwd && ls -l
     $ git clone https://github.com/mozilla/balrog